 Charity CEOs and fundraising leaders across the UK now face an uncertain future and, with the expectation of rising inflation and tightening household purse strings, are prioritizing initiatives to meet an almost inevitable shortfall in funding.

 So what should charity leaders be looking at?

 Improving fundraising performance is key to tackling the threat to charity funding.
 But how can this best be achieved?

-If your fundraising strategies and tactics are not data driven then you should instruct your teams to address this now.
-Not only are top charities leading the way in this area, many are making significant innovations in data-driven fundraising.
+If your fundraising strategies and tactics are not data-driven then you should instruct your teams to address this now.
+Not only are top charities leading the way in this area, but many are also making significant innovations in data-driven fundraising.
 Your organisation will require data scientists, a healthy dataset of your supporters and the right mix of infrastructure and analytics technologies such as FastStats.

 For charities who have already invested in data-driven fundraising, optimization and continuous improvement of your data, processes, models, campaigns and reports will be required to push performance to a higher level.